VisualLacky/WareHouse_Rest_App/README.md

 WereHouse training rest application by <b>Yurii Semyk.</b><br/>
 This application was created as part of a test task implementation. <br/><br/>

-In a nutshell: Rest application with persisting layer (database).
-Interaction with the outside world is implemented through JSON files.
+<b>In a nutshell:</b><br/> Rest application with persisting layer (database).
+Interaction with the outside world is implemented through <b>JSON</b> files.
-The application controls products in various stores.
-CRUD operations are available for entities.
+The application controls products in various stores. <b>CRUD</b> operations are available for entities.
 User can save and get information (documents)<br/>
 about events such as income, selling or moving products from store to store.
 In addition, there is an invoice with all the necessary additional<br/>
 information for each document.<br/>
 When event is performed through API, all additional actions (such as persisting documents info in the databese or products/store updates) processed automatically.<br/>
 API is documented via Swagger 2.0 and availiable for testing in local environment.<br/><br/>
-The code was written in 7 days - some test still missing due to lack of time for this testing task.
+The code was written in 7 days - some test still missing due to lack of time for this testing task.<br/>
+Note: One of the requirements was not to use spring framework :)

 <br/>DEPLOYMENT INSTRUCTIONS:<br/>
 - Run SQL_BD_INIT_SCRIPT in database for data initiation<br/>